freesewing/freesewing/packages/pattern-bundle/README.md

 # Freesewing patterns

-An overview of sewing patterns based on freesewing.
+An overview of sewing patterns available for [the JavaScript version of freesewing](https://github.com/freesewing/freesewing).

 ## Blocks